hannahdxz/STAT545-hw-Dong-Xinzhe/hw03/hw03_Rmarkdown.md

 ## # ... with 30 more rows
 ```

+#### Note:

+* If there is no value for a continent on that year. then it means there is no country that year on that continent has a life expectancy less than the mean life expectancy.

+* For example: There is no value for the continent "Oceania" in any year, which means Oceania does not have any country which has a life expectancy less than the mean life expectancy during the whole data collection period.

-Plot the number of countries with low life expectancy over time by continent.
+#### Plot the number of countries with low life expectancy over time by continent.

 ```r